Pietietjie/.dotfiles/README.md

     - fix emojis breaking the spacing
         - caused by LSP, snippets, tokyo night theme, & vim.opt.termguicolors = true
     - look into polyglot
+    - look at an alternative to vim pasta that does not break sometimes
     - [refactor plugin](https://github.com/ThePrimeagen/refactoring.nvim)
     - [trouble plugin](https://github.com/folke/trouble.nvim)
+    - Look at [fidget](https://github.com/j-hui/fidget.nvim) I think it is used by the lsp where it has that ugly pink thing on the side
+    - Look at my tree sitter config
     - Look at getting a [ debugger for nvim ](https://github.com/mfussenegger/nvim-dap)
     - Look at tailwind formation order
     - Look at AI plugins [super maven](https://github.com/supermaven-inc/supermaven-nvim) & [avante](https://github.com/yetone/avante.nvim)